ipekyilmaz35/book-review-app-with-angular/README.md

-# 📚 Book Review App
+# 📚 Book Review Project with Angular

 _A simple Angular application to explore books and their reviews.
 In this app, user can toggle reviews, browse details, and navigate effortlessly._